hasn0life/t-deck-ulisp/README.md

 I used the [Arduino gfx](https://github.com/moononournation/Arduino_GFX) library instead of the adafruit one because the T-Deck repo examples had it working.

 The second I2C port (Wire1) is routed to pins SDA -> 18 and SCL -> 8 and is dedicated to the keyboard

+Some t-decks have their screen colors inverted depending on the hardware?
+(The example code that comes with it asks you to check inversion)